Early Organized Crime

 American counterfeiting in the late 1890s was dominated by dangerous Italian-born outlaws that had found a foothold in the US.

-Thousands of faces look from the swinging frames in the gallery of the Washington headquarters of the Secret Service.
-There are stories for these faces that stir the blood and compel one’s admiration for the genius that carries to temporary success some brilliant campaign of wrong-doing.” — John Wilkie, chief of the US Secret Service.
+“Thousands of faces look from the swinging frames in the gallery of the Washington headquarters of the Secret Service.
+There are stories for these faces that stir the blood and compel one’s admiration for the genius that carries to temporary success some brilliant campaign of wrong-doing.” – John Wilkie, chief of the US Secret Service.
 (1905)

 From Italy to the US

-In the second half of the nineteenth century, Italian law included a provision called domicilio coatto (forced domicile), a preventive policing measure that resettled suspected criminals on small islands near the mainland coast without the need of a trial or conviction.
-Another measure was sorveglianza speciale (special surveillance), an exceptionally strict surveillance period enforced on suspects and recently released prisoners.
-In 1908, New York Police Commissioner Bingham remarked, “The lawbreaker’s life outside of prison in Italy is, in fact, passed in continual fear of the police and the carabinieri … it is not at all surprising that he should take advantage of the first opportunity to get to the United States, where he is unknown to the authorities and conditions are perfect for him to live upon the more helpless of his honest fellow countrymen.1
+The lawbreaker’s life outside of prison in Italy is, in fact, passed in continual fear of the police and the carabinieri … it is not at all surprising that he should take advantage of the first opportunity to get to the United States, where he is unknown to the authorities and conditions are perfect for him to live upon the more helpless of his honest fellow countrymen.2

-An article from 1909, highlighted the favorable environment that criminals found in the US: “Conditions in the United States could not have been better contrived for the Italian ex-convict driven from his native land by the rigorous punitive supervision of the police.
-Not only is he unknown to the authorities of law and order, but wherever he may go he finds himself among the southern Italians who are already familiar with the operation of the Mafia and the Camorra…2
+Conditions in the United States could not have been better contrived for the Italian ex-convict driven from his native land by the rigorous punitive supervision of the police.
+Not only is he unknown to the authorities of law and order, but wherever he may go he finds himself among the southern Italians who are already familiar with the operation of the Mafia and the Camorra…3

-The attention of the press was drawn to the Mafia following the murder of Antonio Flaccomio in New York in 1888, the first officially recognized Mafia killing in the city.3 Front-page stories described the Mafia as “an organization which is so strange to this country as to deserve explanation from the press and surveillance by the police” and claimed it was an “acknowledged formidable enemy to the administration of justice in New York.4
+The attention of the press was drawn to the Mafia following the murder of Antonio Flaccomio in New York in 1888, the first officially recognized Mafia killing in the city.4 Front-page stories described the Mafia as “an organization which is so strange to this country as to deserve explanation from the press and surveillance by the police” and claimed it was an “acknowledged formidable enemy to the administration of justice in New York.”5

 The national attention of America was again drawn to the Mafia after New Orleans Chief of Police David Hennessy was murdered while making his way home on October 15, 1890.
 The newspapers were flooded with stories about Hennessey being the first American victim of the Mafia.
 New Orleans, with its booming fish and fruit importing trade, had become a popular destination for Italian immigrants.
-The murder was thought to be connected to a long-waged battle between two factions of Italian stevedores, the Matrangas and the Provenzanos.5
+The murder was thought to be connected to a long-waged battle between two factions of Italian stevedores, the Matrangas and the Provenzanos.6

 Location chief Hennessy was shot (1890)